FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 The manager is expected to provide a value that is not greater than any known limitation.
-Alternatively, the measurer is expected to work at max load, possibly reporting as lost any frames that were not able to leave Traffic Generator.
+Alternatively, the measurer is expected to work at max load, possibly reporting as lost any frames that were not able to leave Traffic Generator during the trial.

 From the controller point of view, this is merely a global upper limit for any trial load candidates.